Samravp/Online-Retail-Sales-Insights/README.md

 - Which Country had the highest order quantity?
 - What time during the day has the most sale volume?

 In addition, this analysis showcases a heatmap that presents sale correlation in each country.
+(NOTE:Gmaps API Key Required.)

 **Data Limitations**